7 Sex Toys For Couples Tested, Reviewed, And Ranked — From Least To Most Buzzworthy

 Did It Get In The Way Of Penetrative Sex?
 Hardly.

 Man, I was really disappointed with the We-Vibe 4 Plus.
-It's known as the No. 1 couple's sex toy because the idea is so ingenious: it's a hands-free vibrator that is inserted into the vagina and then remains in place during penetrative sex.
-Because it's sort of hooked in there — with one half of it inside, and the other outside, hitting your clit — this toy is intended to stimulate both the inside and outside funparts of your vagina.
+It's known as the No. 1 couple's sex toy because the idea is so ingenious: it's a hands-free vibrator that is inserted into the vulva and then remains in place during penetrative sex.
+Because it's sort of hooked in there — with one half of it inside, and the other outside, hitting your clit — this toy is intended to stimulate both the inside and outside funparts of your vulva.

 I bought the original model back in my early vibrating days, and had the same problem I had with the newest version this time: it's just too big for me.
 Probably because a lot of women had the same complaint, the redesigned We-Vibe 4 Plus is smaller than the original model — but it was still too long for me.
 The tip of the vibe, designed to hit your clit, rested well above my bikini line, making it pretty pointless.